 3 Fundamentals of Fraud or equivalent training is a prerequisite for this course.

-4 FFIEC Symposiums are conducted as needed and the need is determined by senior level managers in the member agencies.
+4 FFIÉC Symposiums are conducted as needed which is determined by senior level managers in the member agencies.
 Attendees are invited to attend FFIEC Symposiums and do NOT register independently.